ds828/py-telegram-bot-client/README.md

 I reckon it is lightweight, fast, full implement and only **urllib3** dependent.
 It is running well for https://t.me/daolebot from https://daole.me

+# Update 5.5.1
+1. change cmds of CommandHandler into *cmds
+2. change errors of ErrorHandler into *errors

 # Update 5.5
 Update for the telegram bot api 5.5.
 Actually, I did nothing on codes.
 It is compatible with the telegram bot api 5.5.